ZQH-sail/Traditional-Computer-Vision-Algorithm-/README.md

-# Some Traditional algorithms for Object Segmentation
+# TRADITIONAL COMPUTERVISION-BASED ALGORITHMS (IMPLEMENTATION)

-# OverSegmentation using Superpixel Algorithm.
+# OVERSEGMENTATION USING SUPERPIXEL ALGORITHMS

 Getting superpixels of the image using the scikit-image python package Four methods for Super-pixel Classification: